panageas/panageas.github.io/_pages/welcome.md

 Interests
 ======
-I am interested in theory of computation and its interface with optimization, dynamical systems, probability and statistics, machine learning and their applications to multi-agent Reinforcement Learning.
+I am interested in theory of computation and its interface with online learning in games, optimization (convex, non-convex, min-max), dynamical systems, probability and statistics and their applications to multi-agent Reinforcement Learning.

 Links
 ======